-Unfortunately, due to COVID-19 and contact tracing NSW Health and Transport for NSW cannot provide free transport for riders and volunteers on event day, Sunday September 12, 2021.
+Unfortunately, due to COVID-19 and contact tracing NSW Health and Transport for NSW cannot provide free transport for riders and volunteers on the event day.
 If using public transport, all riders and volunteers of Spring Cycle must tap on and off using their opal card, as normal.

 Please note: for public safety, bikes aren’t permitted on-board buses and transport staff may refuse bikes on board ferries and light rail services if there is not enough room to safely stow your bike.

 For more transport details and to plan your trip visit Transport NSW.

 The closest train station to St Leonards Park is North Sydney on the T1 North Shore Line.
 Trains to North Sydney run every 10 minutes from as early as 4am.
 Take the Blue St exit and turn left from the station then head right onto Miller St and then straight up the hill to the start area.
 A team of volunteers will be on site to help guide you as well.